nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <br/>

 ### 4.9 Bookmark Feature

-Overview of the different features provided by bookmark The `bookmark` feature aims to provide the user with the ability to create shortcuts to anime they wish to track.
+The `bookmark` feature aims to provide the user with the ability to create shortcuts to anime they wish to track.
 This feature further provides tools to monitor the progress of a series and make informative notes.

 <br/>